nuintun/koa-files/README.md

 - Set ignore rules. defaults to `false`.

-#### immutable: `boolean`

-- Enable or diable the immutable directive in the Cache-Control response header, defaults to false.
-If set to true, the maxAge option should also be specified to enable caching.
-The immutable directive will prevent supported clients from making conditional requests during the life of the maxAge option to check if the file has changed. defaults to `false`.

 #### lastModified: `boolean`

 - Enable or disable Last-Modified header, defaults to true.
 Uses the file system's last modified value. defaults to `true`.

-#### maxAge: `number`

-- Browser cache max-age in seconds. defaults to `31557600`.

 #### defer: `boolean`